Dragoteryx/drg-music2/README.md

 ![Drg Music 2](https://nodei.co/npm/drg-music2.png?downloads=true&stars=true)

-A single file module to easily manage music players using Discord.js.
+A simple to use framework to create and manage music playlists for Discord using [discord.js](https://github.com/discordjs/discord.js).

 ## How to use ?
 You need to create a new MusicHandler.